Review of Voices from El-Sayed (2008)

 The contemporary culture of the Israeli Bedouin village of El-Sayed, where congenital deafness is very common due to inbreeding.
 One two-year-old gets a cochlear implant.

 I would have liked an even stronger focus on the notion, apparently common in the village, that people are better off deaf.
-It’s not just a rational scepticism of the drawbacks of the technology.
+It’s not just a rational skepticism of the drawbacks of the technology.
 Some of the locals let their naturally high self-esteem lead them to the conclusion that hearing must be bad.
 Sour grapes.

 References here: I skuggan av oron (2016).